Weighted sampling recovery of functions with mixed smoothness: Appendix

 We have

 Using the last bound for $B_j$, continuing the estimates \eqref{ineq:[|f|_q^q](2)} we finish the proof of the lemma:

 \end{proof}

-In the proofs of Lemma \ref{lemma:IneqL_qNorm<L_pNorm}, we have used a modification of a technique employed in \cite{Tem85} and \cite{Dung11a} in the proofs of a trigonometric version ($1 \le p < q < \infty$) and of a B-spline version ($0 < p < q < \infty$) of the results of this lemma.
+In the proofs of Lemma \ref{lemma:IneqL_qNorm<L_pNorm}, we have used a modification of a technique employed in \cite{Tem85} and \cite{Dung11a} in the proofs of a trigonometric version ($1 \le p < q < \infty$) and of a B-spline version ($0 < p < q < \infty$) of the results.

-{\bf Acknowledgments:} A part of this work was done when the author was working at the Vietnam Institute for Advanced Study in Mathematics (VIASM).
+{\bf Acknowledgments:} This work is funded by the Vietnam National Foundation for Science and Technology Development (NAFOSTED) in the frame of the NAFOSTED-SNSF Joint Research Project under Grant IZVSZ2$_{ - }$229568.
+A part of this work was done when the author was working at the Vietnam Institute for Advanced Study in Mathematics (VIASM).
 He would like to thank the VIASM for providing a fruitful research environment and working condition.
-The author specially thanks Dr. Nguyen Van Kien for drawing Figures~\ref{Fig-1}~and~\ref{Fig-2}.
+The author gratefully acknowledges the referees for valuable comments and remarks that significantly improved the presentation of this paper.